What is Open Syllabus?

 How are counts calculated?

-The Syllabus Explorer identifies citations by looking for citation-like patterns in the raw text of the syllabi.
-The title-author components are then compared against the catalog.
+Analytics identifies citations by looking for citation-like patterns in the raw text of the syllabi.
+The title and author elements are then compared against catalog records.
 This process is accurate a bit over 90% of the time compared to human labeling.
+Some of the remaining 8-9% are cleaned through rule-based and hand-composed blacklists.
+The rest are missed.

 Why don’t we show results for X?